Cattle Co.

 Reserving and Paying

-How do I reserve a share?
+How do I place an order?

 How much is the deposit?